-In accordance with Article 96A of the Company's Constitution, George Oommen and Noor Rida Hamzah will be retiring at the forthcoming Annual General Meeting and being eligible, offer themselves for re-election.
+In accordance with Clause 22.3 of the Company's Constitution, Datuk Johar Che Mat and Woon Tai Hai will be retiring at the forthcoming Annual General Meeting and being eligible, had offered themselves for re-election.

 Directors who are appointed by the Board during the financial year before the AGM are also required to retire from office and seek re-election by the shareholder at the first opportunity after their appointment.